-- It means that the remaining battery power is about 25% to about 13% (It represents 0% to about 25% of remaining battery power during charging). - It means low battery status (the remaining battery power is about 12% or less). (- Xiblinks. - It means that battery is completely exhausted (The remaining battery power is 0%).
+It means that the remaining battery power is about 25% to about 13% (It represents 0% to about 25% of remaining battery power during charging).

+It means that battery is completely exhausted (The remaining battery power is 0%).

-- The remaining battery power indicator ((m) may show the different indicator value from the actual remaining battery power depending on the usage environment (temperature condition, battery usage and recharging cycle numbers, etc) because of the characteristic of the battery (lithium ion battery). - Charging does not start even though the AC adapter is attached when the remaining battery power is 90% or more.
+- The remaining battery power indicator (Imm) may show the different indicator value from the actual remaining battery power depending on the usage environment (temperature condition, battery usage and recharging cycle numbers, etc) because of the characteristic of the battery (lithium ion battery). - Charging does not start even though the AC adapter is attached when the remaining battery power is 90% or more.
 Charging starts when the power is 89% or less.